-Discover the Advanced Audio Settings on Galaxy Note9
+Discover the Advanced audio settings on Galaxy phones and tablets

-Bluetooth headphones and speakers have become increasingly popular since they're so versatile.
-And thanks to your Galaxy Note9’s awesome Bluetooth audio settings, now they can be even more adaptable.
-You can connect two headphones at once, adjust the sound to match your preferences, and even listen to audio on separate speakers – all from your phone.
+Bluetooth headphones and speakers have become increasingly popular thanks to their versatility.
+And with your Galaxy device's awesome Bluetooth audio settings, now they can be even more adaptable.
+You can connect wireless headphones, adjust the sound to match your preferences, and even listen to audio on separate speakers.

 Connect multiple Bluetooth headphones

-From Settings, touch Connections, and then touch Bluetooth.
+From Settings, tap Connections, and then tap Bluetooth.
 Make sure the Bluetooth feature is turned on.
 If it’s on, a list of available Bluetooth devices should appear.
-Touch the name of the headphones you want to pair and then follow the on-screen instructions.
+Tap the name of the headphones you want to pair and then follow the on-screen instructions.
 Once they are paired, follow the same steps for your friend’s headphones.
-When they are connected, you can both listen to and be inspired by your workout playlist.

 Create a custom profile with Sound Personalization

 We all hear sound differently.
 With Sound Personalization, you can choose the type of sound that works best for you.

 From Settings, search for and select Sound quality and effects.

 Tap Sound quality and effects again, and then tap Adapt sound.